-- Talking to parents/carers before their child starts school. - Providing 'stay and play' opportunities for parents/carers and children to spend time in the classroom and find out how their children learn. - Providing an induction meeting for parents/carers to meet with staff to discuss school routines, expectations and to answer any questions parents/carers may have. - Holding a parent consultation early in the academic year to establish how their child is settling into the school environment. - Operating an open door policy for parents/carers with any queries or concerns. - Weekly contact if required, through the Home-School Activity Book and school newsletters. - Using an online platform Showbie for parents and staff to communicate and share information. - 'Wow' moments designed to enable parents to record outstanding achievements at home and for children to share in school. - Information, events and learning opportunities on the 'Ladybirds' page of the school website.
-Inviting parents to attend workshops and family learning events in school, about areas of the curriculum, such as phonics, reading and maths. - Offering regular parent/teacher consultation meetings throughout the year at which their child's progress is discussed. - Provide activities and reading books to develop reading, and encourage regular reading at home. - Sending a written report on their child's attainment and progress at the end of their time in Reception. - Asking parents to sign a generic permission form for visits, photographs etc. - Invitations to a range of activities throughout the school year such as worship, church services, workshops and sports day.
+- Talking to parents/carers before their child starts school. - Providing 'stay and play' opportunities for parents/carers and children to spend time in the classroom and find out how their children learn. - Providing an induction meeting for parents/carers to meet with staff to discuss school routines, expectations and to answer any questions parents/carers may have. - Holding a parent consultation early in the academic year to establish how their child is settling into the school environment. - Operating an open door policy for parents/carers with any queries or concerns. - Weekly contact if required, through the Home-School Activity Book and school newsletters. - Using an online platform Showbie for parents and staff to communicate and share information. - Information, events and learning opportunities on the 'Ladybirds' page of the school website. - Inviting parents to attend workshops and family learning events in school, about areas of the curriculum, such as phonics, reading and maths. - Offering regular parent/teacher consultation meetings throughout the year at which their child's progress is discussed. - Provide activities and reading books to develop reading, and encourage regular reading at home. - Sending a written report on their child's attainment and progress at the end of their time in Reception. - Asking parents to sign a generic permission form for visits, photographs etc. - Invitations to a range of activities throughout the school year such as worship, church services, workshops and sports day.